-- 3. Check-in or push of the new artifact or image in the development environment's registry.
+- 1. Source code check-in in the Git repository in the development environment provided at the cloud location. - 2.
+Automated (time-controlled) or manual triggering of the process for building the new artifact or image. - 3.
+Check-in or push of the new artifact or image in the development environment's registry.
 In the event that an artifact or image is made available by an external registry (e.g. by the OS platform for the public administration (Open CoDE) or by another vendor), the new version is accessed through a pull by the development environment's registry.
 If the external registry does not support this process, the new artifact or image can alternatively be pushed from the external registry to the development environment's registry.
-More in-depth descriptions of this process will be provided in the relevant detailed standard. - 4.
-Vulnerability scan of the new artifact or image in the development environment's environment. - 5.
+More indepth descriptions of this process will be provided in the relevant detailed standard. - 4.
+Vulnerability scan of the new artifact or image in the development environment's registry. - 5.
 Deployment and testing of the new artifact or image from the registry in the cluster of the development environment. - 6.
-Following successful deployment and testing: generation of a change from the software operator to the platform operator and subsequent automated or manual triggering of the release rollout for the new artifact or image and handover of the artifact or image to the production environment's registries.
+Following successful deployment and test: generation of a change by the software operator to the platform operator and subsequent automated or manual triggering of the release rollout for the new artifact or image and handover of the artifact or image to the production environment's registries.

 The aforementioned change for triggering the release can be confirmed on a manual or automated basis, and triggers the execution of the CD pipeline as a result.
 Automatic confirmations are, however, possible only in the case of standard changes (see Glossary).
-By way of derogation from Figure 11, the registries of the development and production environment can also be operated in one system only.
+By way of derogation from Figure 14, the registries of the development and production environment can also be operated in one system only.
 This presupposes that the appropriate arrangements have been made for a logical separation between the development and production environments.
 More in-depth specifications will be provided in a corresponding detailed standard.